Differential symmetry breaking operators. I-Genreal theory and F-method. II-Rankin-Cohen Operators for Symmetric Pairs: Branching laws and Hermitian symmetric spaces

-We then encounter a question to find the geometric settings (i.e.\ the pair $Y \subset X$ of generalized flag varieties and two homogeneous vector bundles $\mathcal{V}_X \to X$ and $\mathcal{W}_Y \to Y$) that satisfies \eqref{eqn:mfbdle}.
-This is the main ingredient of Step 2 in the recipe of the F-method, and thanks to Theorem \ref{thm:surject}, the existence and uniqueness are equivalent to the following question of (abstract) branching laws: Given a $\mathfrak p$-module $V$, find all finite dimensional $\mathfrak p'$-modules $W$ such that $\dim\operatorname{Hom}_{\mathfrak p'}(W^\vee,\indpg(V^\vee))=1$, and equivalently,
+So we need to find the geometric settings (i.e.\ the pair $Y \subset X$ of generalized flag varieties and two homogeneous vector bundles $\mathcal{V}_X \to X$ and $\mathcal{W}_Y \to Y$) satisfying \eqref{eqn:mfbdle}.
+This is the main ingredient of Step 2 in the recipe of the F-method, and thanks to \cite[Theorem \ref{thm:surject}]{PART1}, the existence and uniqueness are equivalent to the following question concerning (abstract) branching laws: Given a $\mathfrak p$-module $V$, find all finite-dimensional $\mathfrak p'$-modules $W$ such that $\dim\operatorname{Hom}_{\mathfrak p'}(W^\vee,\indpg(V^\vee))=1$, and equivalently,

-This subsection briefly reviews what is known on this question (see Fact \ref{fact:A}).
+This section briefly reviews what is known on this question (see Fact \ref{fact:A}).